nuuuwan/news_lk3_data/README.md

 2.15 PM - The Ministry of Power & Energy has announced the disconnection of power supply to several areas in Galle, Kalutara, Ratnapura, Colombo, and Kegalle districts.

 01.20 PM - Army troops have been deployed in various areas to conduct rescue operations and provide relief to those affected by severe flooding in low-lying regions around the rivers, caused by adverse weather conditions across the island.

-Troops have been deployed to Kiriella, Dehiowita, Moravaka, Thawalama, Thihagoda, and Neluwa areas.

 ...